TK-Nathaphop/KMUTT-CPE100-2017-1/README.md

 In some lab/project, it already has `MAKEFILE`.
 You can use only

 `make` to compile all .c file.
 Then find the execute file and use command `./filename`.
+And you can clean all file by using `make clean`